SAT/ACT » What is the SAT and ACT

 What is the SAT and ACT?

 Both the SAT and ACT are entrance exams used by colleges and universities to make admissions decisions.
-The SAT is a multiple-choice, pencil-and-paper test created and administered by the College Board.
-The ACT is a multiple-choice, pencil-and-paper test created and administered by ACT.
+The SAT is a multiple-choice, test created and administered by the College Board.
+The ACT is a multiple-choice, test created and administered by ACT.

 What is the difference between the ACT and SAT?